milhnl/apinfo/README.md

     way, the BSSID is the MAC address (a fingerprint) of the access point's WiFi hardware.
 Which means that dual-band (i.e. combined 2.4 and 5 GHz) access points will show up twice.
 -   The second column shows the signal strength, in dBm.
+This is called RSSI.
 A higher (less negative) number is better.
 -   After that, the channel.
 Channels 1-14 are 2.4 GHz, and 32-177 in the 5 Ghz
     range.
 -   Last but not least, the SSIDs: network names.